So is beer more fattening than wine, or does it not even make a difference?

 At the end of the drinking, too much alcohol, in general, is going to be fattening.
 If you want to keep the pounds off then it’s going to be critical to make sure you’re keeping your daily servings of alcohol low.

-While low daily drinkers of alcohol hasn’t been linked to weight gain but heavy drinkers are.
+While low daily drinkers of alcohol haven’t been linked to weight gain but heavy drinkers are.
 Plus when drinking too much it’ll affect your quality of sleep.
 Drinking too much before bed can disrupt sleep patterns and prevent your body from reaching deep REM sleep (24).

 If you’re drinking a bottle of wine a night or a six-pack of beer every day then that’s going to be fattening.
+After drinking alcohol use intermittent fasting the next day to burn off those excess calories.

 While a dry wine is going to be less fattening than drinking a beer you still have to factor in other lifestyle factors.
 Make sure you’re eating a clean healthy diet, working out consistently, getting enough sleep, and keeping your stress levels down.